temporalio/documentation/docs/php/queries.md

 The majority of this information has moved into the [Application development guide](/application-development/?lang=php).

-However, if you can not find what you are looking for there then we recommend checking this doc set as well.
+However, if you can't find what you are looking for there, we recommend checking this doc set as well.

 :::